water-sucks/resume/resume.typ

   link("https://andyl.com", "ANDYL"),
   "Software Engineer",
   "San Francisco, California",
-  "Jun 2025-Aug 2025",
+  "Jun 2025-Dec 2025",
   [
     - Rethink the core systems of the Internet (such as DNS) to build a stable foundation for the Internet applications of the 2030s and beyond
-    - Use Rust to build a distributed, high-availability, high-volume read database using blockchain principles
+    - Use Rust to build a distributed, high-availability database using blockchain principles
     - Use Nix/NixOS, Kubernetes, and Terraform to orchestrate infrastructure for internal continuous integration (CI) setups ],